indigo-dc/indigopaas-deploy/ansible/README.md

   ````

-## CIP: installation, configuration, usage
+## Special case: Installation, configuration, usage pf Cloud Info Provider (CIP) service

-To install, configure and use Cliud Info Provider to populate CMDB, following the procedure at [CIP installation and use](https://baltig.infn.it/IoTwins/indigopaas-deploy-iotwins/-/blob/main/ansible/roles/cip/README.md)
+To install, configure and use the Cloud Info Provider (CIP) service to populate CMDB, please following the procedure described at [CIP installation and use](https://baltig.infn.it/IoTwins/indigopaas-deploy-iotwins/-/blob/main/ansible/roles/cip/README.md)

 ## Troubleshooting